by Mia Della Pietra

 After classes have finished at NYLC's Upper West Side location, it is usually very quiet.
 The students have left and the staff are quietly typing at their desks.
 But two of the students in the TOEFL class sometimes stay behind.
 Their table is covered with notecards and textbooks.
 Their TOEFL books, however, are in their bags.

-Felipe loves working with numbers, but he also has a huge
+Felipe loves working with numbers, but he also has a huge interest in learning languages. |

-Felipe is from Chile.
-He studied structural engineering at university and has a Master’s degree in engineering, as well.
-While he does love languages, he picked engineering because of the mathematics involved in it.
+university and has a Master’s degree in engineering, as well.
+While he does love languages, he picked

 “Numbers!
 Numbers were so easy for me,” he says.
 Also, engineering had the perfect balance of math and variety.